 Have you ever wondered why the spaces in your home don’t flow?
 Or why stepping from your kitchen into your living room gives you a jarring sensation?
-If you home decor is not cohesive your home will never feel “right” or finished.
+If your home decor is not cohesive, your home will never feel “right” or finished.

-Happy New Year, friends!
-With a New Year brings lots of fresh ideas for updating our homes.
-As you decide on what rooms to tackle this year, it’s important that you try to keep a cohesive feeling throughout.
+Whether you’re decorating a new home or redecorating an older home, it’s important that you try to keep a cohesive feeling throughout.
 If you walk from room to room and it all just seems “off”, maybe these are some of the reasons why…

 A whole home color palette is essential to creating a cohesive look.
 Without this defined color palette, your rooms will not flow and your entire home will feel disjointed.
 Of course, this is most important when your house has an open floor plan but even behind closed doors, a sudden change in color can also be quite jarring.

 In our first home, the very first thing I did was paint every room a different color.
 Needless to say, this resulted in a disjointed look.

 Choose a neutral (a shade of white or cream, gray, greige or even a pale version of a more saturated color) and 3 – 5 accent colors that you love and that you will use consistently.
 Don’t worry about trends.
 It’s important that these are colors that you really love since you will be committing to them throughout your home.

 Now – this does not mean that you have to paint every wall the same color.
 But it’s a good idea to keep it similar.
 If navy blue is your dominant accent color, it may be a couch in one room, an accent wall in another and a rug in yet another.
 The same color is reflected throughout your home in different ways, creating a sense of flow and cohesion.

 Tip: Struggling with your whole house color scheme?
 I’ve an entire post dedicated to the topic!

 2. You Have Not Consistently Used Wood, Metals or Neutral Elements